 A. Qualifications.
 Only CAMFT members in good standing shall be eligible for membership in this chapter.
 Loss of membership in CAMFT shall result in loss of membership in this chapter.
 Membership is for one year and may be renewed by payment of yearly dues to both the state and local organizations.

 B. Classification of Members.
 Full membership benefits, including the right to vote and hold office are extended to clinical, retired, intern, and student members, definitions of which are as follows:

-Clinical Members are licensed MFTs; Retired Members are retired MFTs as defined by CAMFT; Intern Members are registered MFT Interns; Student Members are Masters or Doctoral level students pursuing a course of study in Marriage and Family Therapy.
+Clinical Members are licensed MFTs; Retired Members are retired MFTs as defined by CAMFT; Associate Members are registered MFT Associates; Student Members are Masters or Doctoral level students pursuing a course of study in Marriage and Family Therapy.

 E. Rights and Privileges of Members.

 1. Determination and Rights of Members.
 No member shall hold more than one membership in the corporation.
 Except as expressly provided in or authorized by the Articles of Incorporation or bylaws of this corporation, all members shall have the same rights, privileges, restrictions, and conditions.

 2. Admission of Members.
 Applicants shall be admitted to membership upon approval of a written application by person(s) designated by the board and payment of any required dues.
 EB CAMFT is committed to diversity, inclusion and equity for all members.
 All applicants will be considered for membership regardless of race, color, religion, sex, sexual orientation, gender identity, national origin, disability or age.

 3. Number of Members.
 There is no limit on the number of members the corporation may admit.